IonicaBizau/ajs/Readme.md

 AJS is an experimental asyncronous templating language for [Node](http://nodejs.org).

-**Note:** This project has been abandoned.
+**Note: This project has been abandoned.
 The syntax is messy and it's just too hard to use in practice.
-For some actually useful asynchrounous templating, look at [Kernel](https://github.com/c9/kernel) and [dust.js](https://github.com/akdubya/dustjs).
+For reasonably usable async templating, look at [Kernel](https://github.com/c9/kernel) and [dust.js](https://github.com/akdubya/dustjs).**

 ## Installation